pulmark/warpwallet-tool/README.md

 ## Disclaimer

 The code is experimental so use tool with care.
 Check that generated addresses & private keys are valid before using them.

-Never use system that is connected to network for address & private key generation or to store private keys.
-Sign transactions in isolated, [air-gapped](https://www.techopedia.com/definition/17037/air-gap) system before sending transaction into network.

 Understand the risks of using [brain wallets](https://en.bitcoin.it/wiki/Brainwallet) and benefits of using [deterministic wallets](https://en.bitcoin.it/wiki/Deterministic_wallet).

 ## Features
 The following operations are supported:

-### 1. Generate Key
+#### 1. Generate Key
 Generates a coin address, private key using passphrase and salt.

 * Command params: **-n {network id} -c 1 -p {passphrase} {salt}**